Are Evidence Rules Good for Society/ October 25, 2012

-Some of the previous posts have discussed evidence that is not allowed into court because of the effect it has on the fairness or reliability of the court proceeding.
-However, there are also a large number of rules which prevent otherwise appropriate evidence from being heard, less because it introduces unreliability into the court process and more because it is simply good for society if we have these rules.
+Some of the previous posts have discussed evidence rules that prevent evidence from being allowed into court because of the effect it has on the fairness or reliability of the court proceeding.
+However, there are also a large number of evidence rules which prevent otherwise appropriate evidence from being heard, less because it introduces unreliability into the court process and more because it is simply good for society if we have these rules.

 Here are a few examples: Evidence regarding so-called “subsequent remedial measures” or, in other words, attempts to fix problems, is generally excluded from court.
 Discussions or information related to offers to compromise, plea, or settle claims are generally not admissible.
 Nor are offers to pay medical expenses allowed to be introduced.

 To explain what is meant by “good for society” it is helpful to consider an example.
 Imagine that a police department has a bad policy on restraining subjects which instructs officers to choke them.